All-microwave leakage reduction units for quantum error correction with superconducting transmon qubits: Repeated LRU application

 \section{Repeated LRU application}

-For QEC we require that LRU performance remains constant over repeated applications.
+For QEC we require that the LRU performance remains constant over repeated applications.
 To assess this, we perform repeated rounds of the experiment shown in Fig.~\ref{fig:repeated_LRU_experiment} while idling or using the LRU.
 In each round apply an $e$-$f$ rotation with rotation angle $\theta$ to induce a leakage rate

-with $\theta$ such that $L_1=2\%$.
-Finally, we lower the readout amplitude in order to suppress leakage to higher states during measurement~\cite{Sank16}, The results (Fig.~\ref{fig:repeated_LRU_experiment}) show that while idling, leakage in $\ket{f}$ builds up to a steady-state population of about $16\%$.
+and choose $\theta$ such that $L_1=2\%$.
+For the purpose of this experiment, we lower the readout amplitude in order to suppress leakage to higher states during measurement~\cite{Sank16}, The results (Fig.~\ref{fig:repeated_LRU_experiment}) show that while idling, leakage in $\ket{f}$ builds up to a steady-state population of about $16\%$.
 Using the LRU, it remains constant at $P_f=L_1$ throughout all rounds.
 This behavior shows that LRU performance is maintained throughout repeated applications and suggests that leakage events are restricted to a single round.